mkuehne-git/necklace-splitting/BUILD.md

 ## GitHub Pages

 Within this chapter, the deployment target is denoted as `https://<USERNAME>.github.io/<REPO>`.

 1. `cd` into project root

-2.
-3. Create `./deploy.sh` with the following content (see [Vite - Deploying a Static Site ](https://vitejs.dev/guide/static-deploy.html#github-pages)).
+2. Create `./deploy.sh` with the following content (see [Vite - Deploying a Static Site](https://vitejs.dev/guide/static-deploy.html#github-pages)).

-    ```bash=
+    ```bash
     #!/usr/bin/env sh

     # abort on errors